 On-Site labor is not covered

-- We do not cover on-site labor costs for kilns.
+- L&L does not cover on-site labor costs for warranty repairs.

 - Some distributors offer this service.
 Check with your distributor.